Mee42/carsian/README.md

 # Carsian

 Carsian is a 32-bit MBR OS that is written in assembly(16-bit elevated to 32 bit gdt) and 32-bit C. Output it through a 80x25 VGA memory buffer, and line-wrapping is handled with a custom implementation.
+Now, actually making it functional is a whole different challange.,

 ## How it's structured

-Assembly files are kept in `src/`. `boot.asm` is the first thing ran on startup. `kernal_entry.asm` is appended to the boot sector and is ran in 32 bit mode to launch the C file.
-These files are compiled together and added to the boot sector at KERNAL_OFFSET, which is currently at `0x1000`.
+Assembly files are kept in `src/`.
+`boot.asm` is the first thing ran on startup.
+`kernal_entry.asm` is appended to the boot sector and is ran in 32 bit mode to launch the C file.
+These files are compiled together and added to the boot sector at `KERNAL_OFFSET`, which is currently at `0x1000`.

+Files that meantion `pm`, or `protected mode`, are used for elevation from 16-bits to 32-bits

-Kernal files are in `kernal/` and driver files are in `driver/`, both of which are written in C. C is entered with the `main` method in `kernal.c`.
+Kernal files are in `kernal/` and driver files are in `driver/`, both of which are written in C.
+ C is entered with the `main` method in `kernal.c`.
  There are currently no drivers written.

-IO is managed in `in.c` and `out.c`.
-Both maintain a buffer, which can be set somehow.
-It defaults to 0xFA0 bytes, which is the same size as the VGA byte buffer. `out.c` will probably. //TODO

 ## How to build